Uganda – Has always been the Pearl of Africa.

 4. A Tropical Paradise – Africa’s Tropical Fruit Basket

 Winston Churchill wrote in his book My African Journey: Uganda is from end to end one beautiful garden, where the staple food of the people grows almost without labour.
 Does it not sound like a paradise on Earth?… Concentrate on Uganda… It is the Pearl 0f Africa.

-T has been said that you put a stick into the ground, and next day leaves will springs forth.
-Though that is not the reality.
-Harvest time in Uganda, unlike many other countries, is several times a year.
+T has been said that you put a stick into the ground, and the next day leaves will spring forth.
+That might be true since Harvest time in Uganda, unlike many other countries, is several times a year.